Why Is This Place so Great?

 Mana Retreat does its best to reduce their carbon footprint.
 In addition to a Biosafe septic tank system that recycles wastewater into irrigation water, it also uses organic products throughout the resort (including natural soaps, insect repellants, and TPE natural biodegradable yoga mats), and sustainable foods within its restaurant from their on-site garden.
 Furthermore, the resort tries to be more community aware by planting two trees for every one that they take out and uses coconut oil instead of palm oil to stop the mass amount of deforestation within the rainforests of Indonesia.

-For Lifestyle Choose: Visit the Waterfalls of Lombok
+Lifestyle Activity: Visit the Waterfalls of Lombok

 With more than ten waterfalls on its small island, Lombok has no shortage of nature treks for our lifestyle travelers to enjoy.
 However, if we were asked to visit just one it would most definitely be amongst the grounds holding both Sendang Gile and Tiu Kelep Waterfall located in a remote area behind the village of Senaru in the north.